aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ## Step 4.1: Configure virtual gateway routing

 The *ingress* service is associated with a virtual gateway (*vg-ingress*) in the mesh.
-This needs to be configured to route traffic to the *hello-web.demo.local* virtual service.
+This needs to be configured to route traffic to the *hello-web.demo.local* virtual service, as follows:

 ```
 cd $WORK_DIR